Rastas Boodrow: A Christmas Story

 “Rastas,” Santa said, “I know you’ve been a good boy.
 I saw you were nice to little Emily Sue when nobody else was nice to her.
 She really needed someone to say something nice to her that day.
 Rastas, you will never know how badly she needed you that day.
 You will never know the effect you had on her life.

 “And I saw you say hello to that lonely little boy Carlos who doesn’t speak English very well.
-It was on the playground that morning you ran for three touchdown before school.
+It was on the playground that morning you ran for three touchdowns before school.
 Nobody wanted Carlos to play on their team, and you stepped up and said ‘Carlos is on my team.’
 You remember when you ran those touchdowns Rastas?

 “My naughty-or-nice list shows there is nothing but good in your heart Rastas.
 You could improve on those naughty things you did though, and don’t hide your clothes under your bed anymore.
 You know your parents hate that.